 Just a little heads up that this post was written by my lovely Mummy.
 She has been on most of the cruises that I’ve been on and took me on my first cruise when I was 11.
 Thanks Mum.

-My parents actually received a full refund for this cruise because of the problems caused at the port… please don’t let it put you off trying MSC!
+My parents actually received a full refund for this cruise because of the problems caused at the port (so did everybody else on the cruise!)… A move that I really respect!
+Please don’t let this review put you off trying MSC.
 We had an AMAZING cruise on the Mervigilia over Christmas and I’m cruising on the Bellissima next year!
 More about our Meraviglia experience here: MSC Meraviglia, Christmas cruise.

 Hamburg – Southampton

 I’ve often looked at short cruises and wondered are they really worth it?
 Are they just be a glorified “booze cruises” – full of Stag or Hen parties?
 (Bachelor/Bachelorette parties if you’re American!)
 Would it be a good way for someone to try out cruising for the first time to see if it is you sort of holiday/vacation?

 When an opportunity to try one of these cruises presented itself (for a great price), I decided to go ahead and book it!
 Hamburg is a great place for a city break, and less than a couple of hours flight from where we live.
 The MSC Magnifica was sailing back from Hamburg to Southampton, and the journey took two days.
 We were able to combine the city break with the short cruise to make a memorable long weekend away.

 We have travelled with MSC a couple of times before, most recently on the Meravigilia over Christmas.
 I was well aware and accepting of the differences between Italian/British and American cruise lines, and like to think I am reasonably easy to please…we loved the Meraviglia.